AaryaHari/AaryaHari/README.md

 - 📊 Design real-time dashboards using Tableau and Power BI
 - 🔁 Automate ETL workflows using PySpark, SQL, and AWS tools
 - ⚙️ Solve business problems across finance, tech, and public sectors
+- 🧩 Collaborate with cross-functional teams to define product requirements and align analytics with user needs
+- 🚀 Drive data-informed product decisions by translating insights into roadmap priorities and feature enhancements

 ---